rock-core/rock-and-syskit/source/runtime_overview/index.html.md

 {: #deployment_failure}

-**Next**: We'll now get to understand all of this step-by-step, starting with [Syskit's task structure](task_structure.html), how Syskit maintains what is and isn't useful in the system (among other things …) {: .next-page}
+**Next**: We'll now get to understand all of this step-by-step, starting with [Syskit's task structure](task_structure.html), how Syskit tracks a system's state.
+{: .next-page}